Open-MBEE/K/README.md

   - Formal specification languages such as Z, Alloy
   - Programming languages such as Java, Scala, C#, C
   - Dynamic modeling languages such as Mathematica

+Our goal is to be able to allow individuals at NASA to easily model as well as program and analyze/verify.
+We believe that the paradigms of programming and modeling have exactly the same goals and are working on the same basic principles.
+K is intended to facilitate the merger of the two paradigms.

-Along with the formal textual language, we have created a suite of tools and capabilities that allow K to be used in a setting such as one experienced at NASA.
+Along with the formal textual language, we have created a suite of tools and capabilities that allow K to be used in a setting such as one experiences at NASA.
 Some of these include:
   - Formal analysis such as type checking
   - Class consistency checking
   - Satisfiability checking and correctness checking using SMT